-How to move internationally hassle free?
+How to move internationally hassle-free?
 How to easily ship personal belongings & furniture overseas?
 Follow our guidelines and tips to help you prepare for your international move to South America, Central America, or The Caribbean.

 Moving to South America, Central America, or The Caribbean, presents a unique set of challenges but the right support can make things right.
-There are many companies that can help move your belongings and furniture overseas.
+Many transportation companies claim they can help when it comes to shipping your belongings and furniture overseas.
+However, it is important that you carefully pick the right freight forwarder since not all offer the same quality service.
+A few things to pay attention to include:

 Whether you are moving to Brazil, Panama, Colombia, Cuba, or any other country in Central America, South America, or The Caribbean; you need to understand that each country has its own set of laws and regulations when it comes to foreigners moving and living there.